Image via flickr by Care_SMC

 The black widow spider is well-known and feared for its poisonous bite.
-While typically encountered outdoors, they can grow fond of mailboxes, sheds, and even parts of a human house.
-Don't let these arachnids grow out of control in your home.
+While typically encountered outdoors, they can grow fond of mailboxes, sheds, and even parts of your house.
+Don’t let these arachnids grow out of control in your home.
 Take a look at the complete Bulwark guide on how to get rid of black widow spiders, along with useful information about these creatures.

 The black widow is a species of spider and is thus an arachnid rather than an insect.
 Like most spiders, males and females build webs by spinning silk in corners or other fitting places.
 They use these webs as homes and to capture prey, which can consist of flies, crickets, moths, and even small reptiles such as lizards.
 Once their prey gets entangled in the web, the black widow bites it and injects digestive juices that both kill the prey and liquefy the flesh for easier consumption.